 Remained in its original configuration, the Breguet watch of George III was sold for £ 550K including premium by Sotheby's on November 9, 1999.
 It is estimated £ 700K for sale by Sotheby's in London on July 14, lot 28.

 A watch from the same period, with a Breguet escapement and without a thermometer, is certainly the very first to have incorporated the four minute tourbillon.
 Sold for 4,600 francs on February 12, 1809 for Count Potocki, it was sold for CHF 820K including premium by Christie's on May 12, 2014.

 Fit for a King: King George III's Tourbillon Watch - an horological treasure discreetly sold by French watchmaking genius Breguet to the King of England in the midst of the Napoleonic Wars - will be auctioned in London in July.
 Click here for more details:https://t.co/Oal8BTVNgx pic.twitter.com/nfqYozr1fi— Sotheby's (@Sothebys) June 18, 2020

 The eighteenth century had highly important mechanics.
 Abraham-Louis Breguet, micro-mechanical genius, settled into pocket watches the most extraordinary complications of the clocks, and was the inventor of basic concepts such as the tourbillon and the wristwatch.

-The earliest, sold in 1814, has two similar and symmetrical complete mechanisms.
+This complication piece sold in 1814 has two main dials.
+It integrates two similar and symmetrical complete mechanisms.
 The idea of the inventor was to compensate the mechanical resonance, a source of error that was a challenge for the watchmakers.
 This is the first of three watches made by Breguet on this principle.
-The other two will be provided to the kings of England and France.
-Here is the link to the catalog.
+The other two has been provided to the kings of England and France.

 1831 The Watch of the Arsouille